Boskey/tanzu-cloudnative-runtimes/workshop/content/overview.md

-Cloud Native Runtimes is a serverless solution to running applications on top of Kubernetes.
-Cloud Native Runtimes is based on the opensource project: Knative [https://knative.dev]
+Knative [https://knative.dev] is a serverless solution to running applications on top of Kubernetes.
+Simply put, Knative is a technology that abstracts and enhances the way that applications run on Kubernetes.
+Knative itself extends Kubernetes and has two main facets: Knative Serving and Knative Eventing.
+This workshop uses Knative Serving.

-Cloud Native Runtimes simplifies deploying microservices on Kubernetes.
+Knative (Serving) simplifies deploying microservices on Kubernetes.
 With a single command, you can build services based on your containerized applications without having to learn or build various Kubernetes objects.
-Cloud Native Runtimes automates the backend objects needed to run microservices on top of Kubernetes.
+Knative automates the backend objects needed to run microservices on top of Kubernetes.

+To learn more about Knative Serving check out [Whitney Lee](https://tanzu.vmware.com/developer/team/whitney-lee/)'s [video](https://tanzu.vmware.com/developer/tv/enlightning/6/) and [guide](https://tanzu.vmware.com/developer/guides/knative-serving-wi/).
+To learn about Knative Eventing, check out [this video](https://tanzu.vmware.com/developer/tv/enlightning/7/).

 #### What you will do in the lab:

-* Deploy an app to Kubernetes with Cloud Native Runtimes and * understand what you did
+* Deploy an app to Kubernetes with Knative and understand what you did
-* install app v2 of your application and see how to manage each * version
+* Install version 2 (v2) of your application and see how to manage each version
-* Update the service such that incoming traffic is split between * both apps by 50%-50%
+* Update the service such that incoming traffic is split between both apps by 50%-50%
 * Observe the traffic being split between your applications
-* Next, move all the traffic coming to the new app version 2
+* Next, move all the traffic coming to the new app v2